request an appointment online.

 View Clinical TrialsStomach Cancer Diagnosis

-Because stomach cancer often does not have symptoms until it has spread to other parts of the body or has symptoms that are mistaken for other conditions, it can be challenging to diagnose.
+Stomach cancer often does not have symptoms until it has spread to other parts of the body, or the symptoms are mistaken for other conditions.
+This means it can be challenging to diagnose, especially early on.

-However, it is important for stomach cancer to be diagnosed as soon and as accurately as possible.
+However, it is important to catch and diagnose stomach cancer as soon and as accurately as possible.
 This helps increase your odds for successful treatment and lowers the chance of side effects.

 If you have symptoms that may signal stomach cancer, your doctor will examine you and ask questions about your health and lifestyle, including smoking and drinking habits, and your family medical history.
 One or more of the following tests may be used to find out if you have stomach cancer, if it has spread or if treatment is working.

-Upper endoscopy: An endoscope is inserted through the mouth into the esophagus and stomach.
-The endoscope has a tool to remove tissue samples for examination.
+Upper endoscopy: A small flexible tube with a camera at the end called an endoscope is inserted through the mouth into the esophagus and stomach.
+This allows your doctor to look for signs of cancer.
+The endoscope may also be equipped with a tool to remove samples of suspicious tissue (biopsy).

-Biopsy: A biopsy is the removal of tissue to examine under a microscope.
+Biopsy: A biopsy is the removal of tissue to examine under a microscope to determine if cancer cells are present.
 For stomach cancer, biopsies are usually performed during an endoscopy.

-Endoscopic ultrasound: Doctors insert an endoscope equipped with a small ultrasound device into the stomach to examine its walls for stomach cancer or pre-cancerous changes.
-It uses sound waves to produce an image on a video screen.
+Endoscopic ultrasound: Doctors insert an endoscope equipped with a small ultrasound device into the stomach.
+The ultrasound uses sound waves to produce an image on a video screen, allowing your doctor to see how deeply the cancer has invaded the stomach walls, or check for pre-cancerous changes.

 - CT or CAT (computed axial tomography) scans